deleeuwblue/deleeuwblue.github.io/_posts/2025-7-31-watsonx-Orchestrate-Introduction.md

 The IBM watsonx Orchestrate Catalog provides a collection of prebuilt agents and tools to support a wide variety of business functions.
 At the time of writing there are over 100 agents and 400 tools.
 The main categories are HR, IT, Procurement, Productivity and Sales.
 An example of an agent is 'Salesforce Account Management' and example tools would be 'Creating leads in Salesforce', 'Creating opportunities in Salesforce' etc.

 ## Tools

 When building an agent, tools can be added from a number of sources:

-* Tools Catalog - the pre-built tools described in section [Catalog](#catalog)
+* Tools catalog - the pre-built tools described in section [Catalog](#catalog)
-* Local Instance - tools that have been created in the ADK, i.e. Python based tools, and uploaded to watsonx Orchestrate
+* Local instance - tools that have been created in the ADK, i.e. Python based tools, and uploaded to watsonx Orchestrate
 * External tool from OpenAPI - upload an OpenAOI specification and select the operations to import as a tool.
 ![openAPISpec](/assets/img/2025-7-31-watsonx-Orchestrate-Introduction.md/openAPISpec.png)
 ![importOpenAPISpec](/assets/img/2025-7-31-watsonx-Orchestrate-Introduction.md/importOpenAPISpec.png)